 Here’s how to make pesto from garden fresh basil to flavor pasta, sandwiches, and more.
-These homemade pesto recipes will knock your socks off!
+While there are plenty of variations, this homemade pesto with macadamia nuts will knock your socks off!

 How to make pesto at home

 What we consider to be pesto — a sauce made from fresh basil and several other ingredients — is just one of many kinds of ‘pesto’ you might find in an Italian market.

 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 The word pesto is derived from the Italian verb pestare, meaning to crush.